Ask Phyllis is a blog series of frequently asked real estate questions. Have a question about real estate? Email us here

 I understand how frustrating it can be to negotiate inspection repairs.
-I am curious if you offered the buyer a $5,500 credit and the option of replacing the roof if that is what they really wanted.
-The good news is that you have repaired the roof and it appears to be water tight.
-Ask your roofer if he will provide you with a roof certification where he warranties that the roof will be water tight for a certain number of years (typically 3-5).
-(Although, you don’t have to have a roof certification, it will be an advantage to).
+Did you try offering the buyer a $5,500 credit and the option of replacing the roof if that is what they really wanted?
+The good news is that you have repaired the roof, and it appears water-tight.
+In addition, ask your roofer if he will provide you with a roof certification where he warranties that the roof will be watertight for a certain number of years (typically 3-5).
+(Although you don’t have to have a roof certification, it will be an advantage too).

 On your transfer disclosure statement note that the roof was repaired by a licensed roofer on (indicate date) and that you are not aware of any problems since the repair.
 Example: On September 5th 2016, ABC Roofing repaired our roof (invoice attached).
 We have been unaware of any problems since the repair.

 If your previous buyer provided you with their roof estimate and physical inspection report, you should disclose these and any other inspections, estimates, etc., to your new buyer.
 These reports should be noted on the Receipts for Reports form, which the buyer will sign.
 Best of luck to you on a smooth escrow and successful closing.

 Related Post: Selling with a leaky roof